 Can I participate?

 Absolutely!
 If you are in between the ages of 6-15 you are eligible to take part in the fun and exciting triathlon!
 Be prepared for a great experience, bring a positive attitude, and be ready to learn firsthand about multisport!

-Registration for the Kids’ Traithlon is $35, however if the parent of the child is registered for any distance at the Grand Rapids Triathlon on Sunday, June 12th that child is eligible for a 50% discount.
-Use the code KIDTRI50 at checkout when registering the child.
-Registration is only available through this website.
+Registration for the Kids’ Traithlon is $35, however if the parent of the child is registered for any distance at the 2018 Grand Rapids Triathlon on Sunday, June 10th that child is eligible for a 50% discount.
+Use the code GRTRIKID50 at checkout when registering the child.
 Simply click here and scroll down to the Kids Triathlon event.
 Online registration will close one week before the event.
 We will take race day registration.

 Q: What do I need to bring for my child?